Intron014/CITIT11-TP-FP/README.md

 If you would like to contribute to this repository, you can do so by creating a pull request.
 Before you create a pull request, please make sure that your code follows the style and conventions used in the rest of the repository.

-If you are unsure about how to contribute or have any questions, please feel free to open an issue on the GitHub page for this repository.
+If you are unsure about how to contribute or have any questions, please feel free to open an issue on the Gitea page for this repository.

 ## License